GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-types.md

 #### Audio Room

-The `audio-room` call type is suitable for apps like Clubhouse or Twitter Spaces.
+The `audio_room` call type is suitable for apps like Clubhouse or Twitter Spaces.
 It has pre-configured workflow around requesting permissions to speak for regular listeners.
 Backstage is enabled, and new calls are going to the backstage mode when created.
 You will need to explicitly call the `goLive` method to make the call active for all participants.

 You can find a guide on how to handle this [here](./quickstart/audio-room.md).